-Visitors travelling to the USA by plane must have prior authorisation to do so with a valid ESTA.
-After arriving, visitors are still screened at immigration (fingerprints, photo) as normal.
+Visitors travelling to the USA by plane or boat must have prior authorisation to do so with a valid ESTA.

-- The application cost is $14 but there are plenty of agency websites out there who will be happy to charge double or triple that (or more!)
+- The ESTA application cost is $14 but there are plenty of third party agency websites out there who will be happy to charge double or triple that (or more!)

 - It only takes around 15-20 minutes to fill out the application

 - Don’t leave to the last minute – you should apply for an ESTA at least 72 hours before travel

 - Most people will get a response within 72 hours after submitting their application

 - Your approved ESTA is valid for flights into the USA for two years

 - On arrival in the USA, you will be assessed for entry with the Visa Waiver Program (more info below)

 - When travelling to the USA by land, you do not need an ESTA

 Being admitted into the USA: the Visa Waiver Program